lavak00731/validAccess/README.md

 Valid Access handle the error messages in two different ways:

 1. If there is no json file with error messages, some default error messages will appear.
 The content will be the same as Html5 default messages.
-2. If you want customized error messages, there is a parameter called **msgUrl** in the instantiation part, where a json file can be set in order to deliver customized messages per field.
+2. If you want customized error messages, there is a parameter called **msgUrl** in the instantiation part, where a json file location can be set in order to deliver customized messages per field.

 ### Messages Json File Structure